Dear Supporter of the Neighborhood Building Owners Alliance:

 Please give generously to NBOA today—and join us as we continue to battle on behalf of small and mid-sized neighborhood housing providers.

 Michael Glasser, President

-The NBOA consists of the following eight organizations:
+The NBOA consists of the following nine organizations:

 - Edgewater Uptown Builders Association (EUBA)